 58.130 Estimated total hours of hands-on work

-In addition, the Camps have now been integrated as practical training into the curriculum of three regional universities (University of Tirana, Polis University-Tirana and University of Sarajevo), with two more to follow shortly (the University of Prishtina and the University of Belgrade).
 The Camps have been developing slowly since 2007, expanding more quickly in the past years.
 Many of the individuals trained have gone on to work in the restoration field, with the government, universities or private practice; others come back as Camp Volunteers; and the cross-border networks that they have developed during their time at the Camp remain strong afterward.
 In Gjirokastra, which has hosted the majority of the Camps, they have become a staple of the local cultural scene and have encouraged dozens of historic property owners to reconsider how they care for their monument.

 The motto of Cultural Heritage without Borders is “We restore and build relations.”
 The Regional Restoration Camps hold up both ends of this phrase, by both conducting restoration projects on historic buildings in need and building relations amongst people with a variety of ethnic and professional backgrounds.
 In order to fulfill this goal, the aims of the Camps are fourfold:

 - Educating the next generation of restoration professionals – by incorporating hands-on training into university curricula and ensuring high quality standards

 - Peace-building through building relations among participants from countries around the Balkans

 - Valuing and preserving our common heritage – by promoting a ‘right to culture’